 He has led teams and committees for clinical documentation integrity (CDI) that created a $4.3 million impact over five month period.
 He supervised coordination and merger of departments of utilization review and case management social work, while reducing 30-day patient readmission by 4 percent and maintaining an average patient length of stay (LOS) for MUSC at 7th nationally by UHC ranking.
 During his term as CMO, he was an integral member of the institutional senior leadership that led his hospital to be ranked by University Healthcare Consortium for recognition as one of the Top 25 Academic Institutions nationally.

-In his roles, he helped fashion, supervise, coordinate, and implement a number of institutional service line endeavors.
-Through his work with supply chain management, he collaborated on various projects from the operating room theater that affects high institutional resource utilization relative to patient care.
-Specifically, his improvement projects saved the university medical center: - $5 million during 2009 and an additional - $4 million in 2010 related to surgical implants and supplies.
+In his roles, he helped fashion, supervise, coordinate and implement a number of institutional service line endeavors.
+Through his work with supply chain management, he collaborated on various projects from the operating room theater that affect high institutional resource utilization relative to patient care.
+Specifically, his improvement projects saved the university medical center $5 million during 2009 and an additional $4 million in 2010 related to surgical implants and supplies.

-He had past success in both academic university medical centers (The Tufts-New England Medical Center and The Albany Medical Center) and private multidisciplinary large specialty care practice (The Texas Back Institute.)
+Dr. Sachs had past success in both academic university medical centers (the Tufts-New England Medical Center and the Albany Medical Center) and private multidisciplinary large specialty care practice (the Texas Back Institute).
 He was cited by Becker's as one of the "Top Ten Academic Spine Surgeons to Know."
-Aside from his strong clinical background as an innovative surgeon, he had a wealth of knowledge and experience in creating interdisciplinary clinical care programs and developing independent businesses related to healthcare.
+Aside from his strong clinical background as an innovative surgeon, he has a wealth of knowledge and experience in creating interdisciplinary clinical care programs and developing independent businesses related to health care.